kbelisar/ggcorset/README.md

 ## Corset Plots in Action

-An example of corset plots in use, can be seen in the following publication:
+Examples of corset plots in use, can be seen in the following publications:

 > Minhas, M., Belisario, K., González-Roz, A., Halladay, J., Murphy, J.G. and MacKillop, J. (2021), COVID-19 impacts on drinking and mental health in emerging adults: Longitudinal changes and moderation by economic disruption and sex.
 Alcohol Clin Exp Res. https://doi.org/10.1111/acer.14624

-> More research to come!
+> González-Roz, A., Haik, A. K., Rahman, L., Todi, A. A., Kane, C., Walji, A., Dickerman S. R., Scarfe, M., Levitt E. E., Belisario, K., Kelly, J. F., & MacKillop, J. (2022) Impacts of the COVID-19 public health restrictions on substance use, mental health, and psychosocial functioning among individuals with alcohol use disorder, The American Journal of Drug and Alcohol Abuse, 48:6, 712-723, DOI: 10.1080/00952990.2022.2134021

 ## The ggcorset functions